-Capital assets, net of accumulated depreciation, totaled \$0 as capital assets were fully depreciated as of June 30, 2018.
-More information on capital asset activity during the fiscal year is provided in the notes to the financial statements in Note C.
+Capital assets, net of accumulated depreciation, totaled \$554,210 as of June 30, 2020.
+More information on capital asset activity during the fiscal year is provided in Note C of the financial statements.

 LONG-TERM DEBT

 The Organization's debt is detailed below.
 More information is provided in Notes D, E, and F.